danielchancfa/crypto-dashboard/README.md

 - Data validation and sanitization
 - Rate limiting and API quota management
 - Audit logging for all data operations
+- Network security groups and firewalls
+- Encrypted storage and communications

 ## 📝 License